 Following surgery, radiation can be a critical component of treatment, but radiation oncologists face the same challenge of protecting healthy brain tissue.
 High-powered linear accelerators — a type of radiation-delivery machine — can limit radiation beams to about 5 millimeters in diameter, but brain tumors can still be smaller.

-Doctors at Sharp Memorial use Apex in concert with Elekta’s HexaPOD™ evo RT System, a special table that patients lie upon during radiation treatment.
+Doctors at Sharp Memorial and Sharp Grossmont use Apex in concert with Elekta’s HexaPOD™ evo RT System, a special table that patients lie upon during radiation treatment.
 The system lets doctors make tiny adjustments — as small as 1 millimeter in distance and within one degree of rotation — to the table’s position along six different axes in space, ensuring the patient is in the best position for treatment.